arthuryip723/ruby_chess/README.md

 How to run:
 1, Install Ruby on your local machine
-2, Run the following command: ruby game.rb
+2, You may need to install gem colorize by typing "gem install colorize" 3, Run the following command: ruby game.rb

 ToDos:
 1, Promotion